GalaxyGate/guides/docs/Games/Minecraft_Java/Paper.md

 ```
 sudo useradd -r -m -U -d /opt/Minecraft -s /bin/bash Minecraft
 ```
 We are not going to set a password for this user.
-This is a good security practice because this user will not be able to login via SSH.
+This is a good security practice because this user will not be able to log in via SSH.
 To login to the Minecraft user, you’ll need to be logged in to the server as root or user with sudo privileges.

-Before starting with the installation process, make sure you switch to Minecraft user.
+Before starting with the installation process, make sure you switch to the Minecraft user.

 ```sudo su - Minecraft```